Treatment may end, but fatigue, fear of recurrence, uncertainty, relationship strain and the challenge of rebuilding life often remain.

 Treatment has ended, but life doesn’t feel back to normal.

-Symptoms, fatigue or setbacks are hard to make sense of.
+Ongoing symptoms, fatigue or health worries are difficult to make sense of.

 You’re facing difficult treatment or recovery decisions.